Sonic's grand return, the craziest pre-Smash crossover fighter, and two other Sega racing games. Let's see how many of them are good...

 Sega Touring Car Championship: This might be one of the most divisive games Sega has ever made.
 I'm serious here.
 Either it's a rewarding, realistic racer, or a twitchy, frustrating mess.
 Where do I fall on that spectrum?
 Ehh, I'm leaning towards the former... except for one issue.

 Sega Touring Car Championship was Sega's attempting at making a realistic car racer, and for the most part, I think they succeeded.
 Touring Car is an incredibly fast game, it's easy to accidentally slam yourself into walls, but the game never feels impossible, both in AT and MT.
 In the case of AT, you need to know when to let go of accelerate.
 And in the case of MT, you need to figure out when to shift for each turn.
 I didn't have any issues with the controls (then again, I used a joystick), while there is a learning curve, it's a hurdle that is possible to get over.
-What doesn't help, however, is the lack of a map.
+What doesn't help, however, is the lack of a map, or really any turn indicators.
 Both Daytona USA and Manx TT Super Bike had a map screen so that you can quickly glance over to see what kind of turn you're going to have to deal with next.
 Sega Touring Car Championship, on the other hand, doesn't have a map, so despite its blistering speed, it feels like turns just hit me in the face without any chance to judge how sharp it is.
 Where the previous racing games allow you to use the map as a reference and plan out your turn accordingly, the only way to get by in Touring Car is sheer trial-and-error.

 And it's a shame that this is such a glaring issue because you can tell Sega put a lot of love into this one.
 There's so much content here unlike in Manx TT Super Bike.
 There's Arcade and Saturn modes as usual, but there's also five tracks, several unlockable modes in both sides, customizable cars, and even special tracks and events accessed by playing on a certain date.
 That last part really shows that Sega wanted this game to be something big, and it's a shame it was just too inaccessible for a lot of people.
 The presentation is stellar too.
 The menus are slick, the game runs incredibly smoothly and looks super detailed (seriously, I don't know how the Saturn runs this), and the soundtrack.
 Oh man, the soundtrack.
 It's such an eclectic lineup of genres, with the highlight being an honest-to-goodness eurobeat track.
 It's amazing.